mogest/simple_google_auth/README.md

-state_session_key_name | `"simple-google-auth.state"` | The name of the session variable used to store a random string used to prevent CSRF attacks during authentication. data_session_key_name | `"simple-google-auth.data"` | The name of the session variable used to store identification data from Google. request_parameters | `{scope: "openid email"}` | Parameters to use when requesting a login from Google
+state_session_key_name | `"simple-google-auth.state"` | The name of the session variable used to store a random string used to prevent CSRF attacks during authentication. data_session_key_name | `"simple-google-auth.data"` | The name of the session variable used to store identification data from Google. request_parameters | `{scope: "openid email"}` | Parameters to use when requesting a login from Google open_timeout | `15` | The maximum time, in seconds, to wait connecting to Google before giving up read_timeout | `15` | The maximum time, in seconds, to wait for a response from Google before giving up

 Items marked with * may be a lambda, which will be called when that config item is required.

 ## Licence

 MIT.
-Copyright 2014-2015 Roger Nesbitt, Powershop New Zealand Limited.
+Copyright 2014-2016 Roger Nesbitt, Powershop New Zealand Limited.

 ## Authors and contributors